 A major application of laminar flow can be seen in fountains.
 This is because the ordered and continuous flow of water through the fountain outlets provides a crystal look to the stream of water.
 Hence, the laminar flow can be used for decorative purposes.

-When a faucet is slightly opened and water is allowed to rush out, the flow of water appears to be static.
-This is because the layers of a fluid flowing with low velocity do not get mixed with each other.
-Thereby, resulting in a laminar flow.
+When a faucet is slightly opened, and the water is allowed to rush out, the flow of water appears to be static.
+This is because the layers of a fluid flowing with low velocity do not get mixed with each other, thereby resulting in a laminar flow.

-The flow of smoke near the incense stick is smooth and far from it is chaotic.
-This is because the particles of the smoke present close to the tip of a lighted incense stick or a cigarette do not interfere with each other.
-Thereby, allowing the individual particles to follow a smooth path or exhibit laminar flow.
+The smoke coming out of a burning incense stick appears linear near the stick; however, it disperses after a certain distance from the stick.
+This is because the particles of the smoke present close to the tip of a burning incense stick or a cigarette do not interfere with each other, thereby allowing the individual particles to follow a smooth path or exhibit laminar flow.